michael-isichenko/multicmd/readme.md

 # `multicmd`

-[muticmd](https://github.com/michael-isichenko/multicmd) is a process scheduler written in python.  `multicmd` can be used as a module `import`able in a script or a standalone program.
+[multicmd](https://github.com/michael-isichenko/multicmd) is a process scheduler written in python.  `multicmd` can be used as a module you can `import` in a script or as a standalone program.

-``muticmd` runs multiple processes (defined by their command lines) in parallel on a multi-core host so that a specified number of cores N (and no more) are fully loaded.
+`muticmd` runs multiple processes (defined by their command lines) in parallel on a multi-core host so that a specified number of cores N (and no more) are fully loaded.
+N defaults to the number or cores returned by multiprocessing.cpu_count().
 It takes a list of commands (when used as module) or a file/stdin with one command per line.
 First N comamnds are executed in subshells.
 As each started process ends, a new one is started, and so on, until all cammands are executed.

 ## Usage